AMWA-TV/is-device-configuration/docs/API requests.md

 This is equivalent to invoking the generic [Set method](https://specs.amwa.tv/ms-05-02/latest/docs/NcObject.html#generic-getter-and-setter) on the specific object for the required property.

-`TODO`: Figure out how we map deprecation statuses for properties and methods.
+`TBD`: Figure out how we map deprecation statuses for properties and methods.

 ### Setting bulk properties for a role path